Obsessive-Compulsive Disorder (OCD)

 Having inappropriate recurring, persisting thoughts, impulses or images into your mind more often actually leads to obsessions.
 In order to overcome these obsessions, a person with OCD tends to do repeated rituals or actions which are called compulsions.

-Marked distress and anxiety are the often the primary symptoms of OCD.
-Behaviors done often such as securing the oven hand washing, checking, or cleaning are often performed with the hope of preventing obsessive or unwelcome thoughts and making them go away.
+Marked distress and anxiety are the often the primary symptoms of Obsessive Compulsive Disorder.
+Behaviors have done often such as securing the oven hand washing, checking, or cleaning are often performed with the hope of preventing obsessive or unwelcome thoughts and making them go away.

 - Repetitious mental activity, such as counting or praying.